walterl/uroute/README.md

 in the Tor browser, with Firefox's *Local* profile, a temporary Iridium profile, or Firefox's *VPN* profile.

-This program was developed and tested on Ubuntu 18.04 (Bionic).
+This program was developed for and tested on Ubuntu 18.04 (Bionic).
+It should work in other Freedesktop environments with Python 3 and GTK 3 installed.

 ## Features